-- (1) A Committee member who is unable to attend a Committee meeting must provide a valid apology to the Vice-President: - (a) no later than 7 calendar days before the meeting; or - (b) in the event of something unforeseen (including illness), as soon as practicable. - (2) If the Vice-President is provided with an apology that is not a valid apology, the Vice-President must refer the apology to the President.
-The President can accept the apology as a valid apology if and only if the particular circumstances suggest it is just and reasonable to do so.
+(1) A Committee member who is unable to attend a Committee meeting must provide a valid apology to the Vice-President:

+- (a) no later than 3 calendar days before the meeting; or - (b) in the event of something unforeseen (including illness), as soon as practicable before the meeting. - (2) If the Vice-President is provided with an apology that is not a valid apology, the Vice-President must refer the apology to the President, who may accept the apology as a valid apology if and only if the particular circumstances suggest it is just and reasonable to do so.